 Available places will be offered to qualified applicants based on merit, according to the following admissions criteria.

-Admission to the course requires a Bachelor of Laws from the University of Sydney, or an equivalent qualification.
+Admission to the course requires a Bachelor of Laws or Juris Doctor from the University of Sydney, or an equivalent qualification.

 The units of study that may be taken for the course are set out in the table of units of study for the Graduate Diploma in Commercial Law.
 To qualify for the award of the Graduate Diploma in Commercial Law, a candidate must complete 24 credit points.